Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

 - Satisfaction increased, with a recent survey indicating **90%** of team members feel more supported in their well-being compared to previous initiatives.

 ### Next Steps
-1. **Share Summary Reports**: Summary reports of ongoing evaluations have been shared with the team, maintaining transparency regarding the effectiveness of self-care activities.
-These reports also incorporate unique methods identified from team feedback to boost engagement.
+1. **Share Summary Reports**: Summary reports of ongoing evaluations will be shared with the team to maintain transparency regarding the effectiveness of self-care activities and incorporate unique methods identified to boost engagement based on team feedback.
 2. ### Upcoming Adjustments

 The team will continue to explore and implement additional self-care activities based on team member suggestions, focusing on tailored workshops, diverse wellness sessions, and community-building events to further enhance engagement.